kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 and
 `should enforce policy based on PodSelector and NamespaceSelector`

 tests.
-These tests use an almost identical harnesses, with a subtle `},{` clause differentiating the stacked network policy (an or selector) vs. a combined policy.
+These tests use almost identical harnesses, with a subtle `},{` clause differentiating the stacked network policy (an *or* selector) vs. a combined policy.

 ```